Josh Bell Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 26th-ranked team ERA among all MLB pitching staffs (5.13).
+- The Red Sox's 5.14 team ERA ranks 26th across all league pitching staffs.

-- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (38 total, 1.4 per game).
+- Red Sox pitchers combine to give up 40 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- The Red Sox will look to Bello (0-1) in his third start this season.
+- Sale (1-2) takes the mound for the Red Sox in his sixth start of the season.
+He's put together an 8.22 ERA in 23 2/3 innings pitched, with 30 strikeouts.

-- His most recent appearance came on Sunday against the Milwaukee Brewers, when the righty tossed 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The lefty last pitched on Monday against the Baltimore Orioles, when he went five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.